 Even though the Act to protect wild horses is relatively new, 40 years old, we have repetitive patterns that have been established where the underlying causes have never been rectified.

 Why do advocates have such a hard time gaining productive conversation that views advocacy efforts as credible?
 The agency itself needs to begin to accept their responsibility in this increasingly frustrating reality that is leading to greater risk of confrontation.
 A wall of “denial” has been built in recent years and advocates have been increasingly forced into the position of adversary.
+Only those that “nod and bob” in the game of “drinking buddies” are brought to a table.
+Only those that threaten get recognized.
+The federal government must begin to recognize it’s complicity in it’s own demise.

 Coming Up Against the “Great Wall of Denial”